 - Sustain the employee within the system/strap configuration without making contact with the employee’s neck and chin area.
 29 CFR 1910.140(d)(1)(iv)

-- If the personal fall arrest system meets the criteria and protocols in appendix D of this subpart, and is being used by an employee having a combined body and tool weight of less than 310 pounds (140 kg), the system is considered to be in compliance with the provisions of paragraphs (d)(1)(i) through (iii) of this section.
+- If the personal fall arrest system meets the criteria and protocols in appendix D of this subpart and is being used by an employee having a combined body and tool weight of fewer than 310 pounds (140 kg), the system is considered to be in compliance with the provisions of paragraphs (d)(1)(i) through (iii) of this section.
 If the system is used by an employee having a combined body and tool weight of 310 pounds (140kg) or more and the employer has appropriately modified the criteria and protocols in appendix D, then the system will be deemed to be in compliance with the requirements of paragraphs (d)(1)(i) through (iii).
 29 CFR 1910.140(d)(1)(v)

 System use criteria.
 The employer must ensure that: